1. Punishment for Sexual Assault in Washington D.C. | Understanding the Client’S Initial Risk

 The client stated that he did not recall the conduct, but the complainant’s account created a meaningful risk because punishment for sexual assault in such circumstances is largely driven by the credibility of contemporaneous statements.

-The attorney advised that despite the client’s lack of memory, the legal focus in D.C. remains on objective behavior and its impact rather than subjective intoxication.
+The attorney advised that despite the client’s lack of memory, the legal focus in D.C.
+Remains on objective behavior and its impact rather than subjective intoxication.

 2. Punishment for Sexual Assault in Washington D.C. | Defense Strategy Focused on Mitigation and Resolution